CloudyDayisToday/Programming/P6/README.md

-#Sudoku Display#
+# Sudoku Display

-This reads a file and display it onto a sudoku grid.
+This reads a file and display it onto a sudoku grid.<br/>
-Start using qt5 to code now.
+A qt5 tutorial is here: [Qt5 Tutorial](https://zetcode.com/gui/qt5/)